17 Myths to Bust about Bike Touring [and a few that might actually be true]

 One of the first questions long-term travelers are asked is: don’t you think about your future, what are you going to do after this?
 Well, my advice is not to be concerned about this.

-Since the beginning of my bicycle trip I found more opportunities then I had found during my last decade in my home country.
+Since the beginning of my bicycle trip, I found more opportunities than I had found during my last decade in my home country.
 Traveling this way will put you in touch with lots of people, folk who might show you new ways of doing stuff, stuff you never ever thought about.

-I meet people who proposed me jobs and business opportunities, I developed skills I didn’t have before, I had new ideas and began picturing my future in a totally different way.
+I met people who offered me jobs and business opportunities, I developed skills I didn’t have before, I had new ideas, and began picturing my future in a totally different way.

 14. Bike travelers don’t contribute to the local economy, they don’t spend money and aren’t worth to be considered a resource for tourism